alexisflesch/mathquest/app/frontend/PWA_GUIDE.md

-# MathQuest PWA (Progressive Web App)
+# Kutsum PWA (Progressive Web App)

-MathQuest is now a fully functional Progressive Web App!
+Kutsum (formerly MathQuest) is now a fully functional Progressive Web App!
 This means users can install it on their devices and use it offline.

 ## Features

 ### ✅ Installable
-- Users can install MathQuest on their desktop, mobile, or tablet
+- Users can install Kutsum on their desktop, mobile, or tablet
 - Works like a native app with its own icon and window
 - No need to go through app stores